Create The Perfect Family Room

 Tips to Create The Perfect Family Room & Help Kids Unplug

-If you’re going to restrict cell phone use in this room, then you need to have other forms of entertainment.
+If you’re going to restrict cell phone use in this room, you need to have other forms of entertainment.
 Kids need something fun to focus on so they won’t turn to their phones out of boredom.

-There are many fun activities to do as a family that doesn’t require technology.
-Board and card games are an excellent way to pass time and have fun as a family.
+There are many fun activities to do as a family that don’t require technology.
+Board and card games are an excellent way to pass the time and have fun as a family.
 Dig out some of the board games you already have and get ready to engage in some friendly competition.

-Classic games like Monopoly and Uno are always fun to play but don’t be scared to try some new board games that you’ve never heard of before.
+Classic games like Monopoly and Uno are always fun to play, but don’t be scared to try some new board games that you’ve never heard of before.
 You and your family can learn the game together and have a few laughs as you all figure it out.

 Choose the Right Furniture